aws-samples/aws2tf/README.md

 ### KMS:

-Can fail if your login doesn't have acccess to KMS
+Can fail if your login doesn't have access to KMS

 ### S3 Buckets

-Can fail if you don't have acccess to the KMS key used for encryption.
+Can fail if you don't have access to the KMS key used for encryption.